karlseguin/gerb/readme.md

 at startup and then leave it alone.

 ## Aliases and Package Functions
-In adddition to custom builtins, it is possible to alias package functions.
+In addition to custom builtins, it is possible to alias package functions.
 This makes functions such as `strings.ToUpper` available to use.

 By default, many functions from the `strings` package in addition to